Secure CheckoutPersonal information is secured with SSL technology.

 Professor of Human Anatomy, Department of Basic Biomedical Sciences, Neurosciences and Sensory Organs, Section of Human Anatomy and Histology, University of Bari Medical School, Bari, Italy

 Francesco Pezzella is a histopathologist and is currently Professor of Tumour Pathology at Oxford.
 He worked in the past on the pathology of HIV (at the time HTLV III) infection and molecular alterations in lymphoma.
 Because of his friends pushing him into the field of cancer and blood vessels, eventually he discovered in the mid-nineties, by pure chance, the tumours growing without angiogenesis.

-Professor of Tumour Pathology at Nuffield Division of Clinical Laboratory Science-Radcliffe Department of Medicine, University of Oxford, United Kingdom
+Professor of Tumour Pathology, Nuffield Division of Clinical Laboratory Science-Radcliffe Department of Medicine, University of Oxford, UK